 “That’s a good idea but I can’t always be around the other girls.
 There are a lot, we need someone else.”

-“Is there a girl that you absolutely trust that would never spy for the Hunters?”
+“Is there someone else that you absolutely trust that would never spy for the Hunters?”

 I hesitated.
-I didn’t know that many of them.
+I didn’t know that many of the girls.
 There was someone though that probably would never side with the Hunters…

 “Alyssa.
 I don’t know her that well but I don’t think she would side with them.”